jasonvasquez/jasonvasquez/README.md

 - 👋 Hi, I’m @jasonvasquez
-- 👀 I’m interested in accelerating teams and their related businesses through strong software architecture, and the intersection between the physical world and technology systems.
+- 👀 I’m interested in accelerating teams and organizations through strong software architecture, and the intersection between the physical world and technology systems.
 - 🌱 I’m currently learning more about neural networks and related data science topics.

 <!---